The Summit Loop

 Trail Information

-• Parking is available at the trail entrance on SR 42 just outside of Laporte (0.65 miles from the courthouse going towards Eagles Mere).
+Parking is available at the top of The Summit: Center for Wellness driveway, located on SR 42 just outside of Laporte (0.65 miles from the courthouse going towards Eagles Mere).

 Official eBird Hot Spot!